BuzzardFoods/Buzzard-Vomit/README.md

 - **Auto-GPT or AgentGPT**
   For those who want goal-based LLM automation without writing Python scripts.

-## Buzzard Vomit exists so Buzz can tinker, I am posting it on Github to learn more about how Github works!
+## *Buzzard Vomit exists so I/we can tinker, I am posting it on Github to learn more about how Github works!*